What you need to know about tip pooling

 When all is done, assign a team member to be responsible for the tip jar and give it a go.
 At first, you should keep up with changes that appear in working relationships after your employees embrace the new rules.
 Listen to the employees’ feedback and encourage them to make suggestions that may improve your tip-pooling strategy.

-You may be enthusiastic about introducing tip pooling regulations into your restaurant, but you should remember that good intentions don’t always produce good results.
-For restaurants where waiters work independently, some can earn high tips thanks to their own sales talent that allows them.
+You may be enthusiastic about introducing tip pooling regulations into your restaurant, but being a good restaurant manager you should remember that good intentions don’t always produce good results.
+For restaurants where waiters work independently, some can earn high tips thanks to their own sales talent that allows them .
 In such an environment, high-performing waiters may reasonably resist your tip redistribution initiatives and claim that it’s not their responsibility to care about their low-performing fellows.

 Furthermore, numerous legal violations and dishonest behavior by restaurant owners and employees undermine the credibility of tip sharing and tip pooling.
 It’s not necessarily connected with tip pocketing.
 Many waiters perceive the entire concept of tip redistribution as the employer’s intention to cover the restaurant’s labor costs at their expense.
 Especially in those cases when tip credits are claimed to partially cover employees’ wages.